I believe the heart of

 We realize empathy, when we suddenly empathize with someone (including ourselves) or something, through an unexpected realization.

-One that often make us go “Ah ha!”
+One that often makes us go “Ah ha!”
 “Oh...” or “Ha ha ha!” concerning something we either did not or had incorrectly assumed to have understood or appreciated enough.

 Empathizing points to B. an experience, where we’re feeling as if we’re connected as one with an “other,” as opposed to A. disconnected or at odds with them.